hereariim/napari-blossom/README.md

 https://napari.org/plugins/index.html
 -->

 This plugin was written by Herearii Metuarea, student intern at LARIS (French laboratory located in Angers, France) in Imhorphen, french scientific team lead by David Rousseau (Full professor).
+This plugin was designed as part of the INVITE project.

 ## Installation